-66. The proposed dwelling would be accessed via Barrowstone Lane.
+- 70. The proposed dwelling would be accessed via Barrowstone Lane.
 At present, the lane is clearly unsuitable for normal domestic cars to access the site due to its unmade and uneven nature.
-The supporting information states that the existing track is of sufficient width to accommodate the car and it would be improved to allow for a standard family car to pass along it by resurfacing the track with limestone chippings.
-The Highways Authority has not provided comments and a verbal update will be provided at the Committee meeting.
+The supporting information states that the existing track is of sufficient width to accommodate the car and it would be improved to allow for a standard family car to pass along it by resurfacing the track with limestone chippings. - 71.
+The Highway Authority has raised no objections to the proposal.
+It is considered that the traffic associated with a single dwelling would be unlikely to result in significant issues of highway safety.